ramesh-ksolves-zz/react-crud-app/README.md

 # ReactJS Sample Application

-This is the basis ReactJS sample application demonstrating how can we perform basis CRUD operations & reusable components by making use for following stack
+This is the basis ReactJS sample application demonstrating how can we perform basic CRUD operations & reusable components by making use for following stack
 - GraphQL
 - AWS DynamoDB
 - AWS Amplify